dawid-sz/carrepair_shop/README.md

 - main changes in design regarding "Leistungen" section
 - cleaned up some code
 - splitted the code to more files to have better overview

+18.02.2023
+- a lot of style adjustments in every section
+- adjusted the view to mobile, medium and large screens
+- the buttons on leistungen sections were restyled
+- applied grid to some elements to place them better